 SPECIALTY AREA: STUTTERING

-Gwyneth has more than 18 years of experience working with children, adolescents and adults who stutter (since 2003).
+Gwyneth has more than 20 years of experience working with children, adolescents and adults who stutter (since 2003).
 While at Singapore General Hospital, she headed the fluency team and was involved in the training of speech therapists and setting up various treatment and service delivery models to ensure evidenced-based practices in treating stuttering.
-In 2007, Gwyneth was awarded a fellowship on the assessment and treatment of stuttering at Latrobe University, Victoria; Bankstown Stuttering Unit, Sydney; and the Australian Stuttering Research Centre, Sydney.
+Gwyneth was awarded a fellowship (2007) on the assessment and treatment of stuttering at Latrobe University, Victoria; Bankstown Stuttering Unit, Sydney; and the Australian Stuttering Research Centre, Sydney.
 She is a certified Lidcombe Program and Camperdown Program Therapist.

 SPECIALTY AREA: VOICE

-Gwyneth has more than 18 years of experience in treating voice disorders (since 2003).
+Gwyneth has more than 20 years of experience treating voice disorders (since 2003).
 She is a rehabilitation specialist, treating patients who have high voice use demands, complicated voice issues, or severe dysphonia.
 Gwyneth is skilled in the assessment and management of children and adults with voice disorders.
-She continues to work with the specific needs of singers and transgender patients.
+She continues to work with the specific needs of singers and gender diverse patients.